santiagoae/screenSL/README.md

 # for start the project in a vm on visual code you must config this
 - file, Preferences,Settings
-- search flutter args and add "--no-sound-null-safety" to the section Dart:Flutter Run Additional Args There is a thing whit a dependece that need start whit flutter run --no-sound-null-safety so is better do it in that way.
+- search flutter args and add "--no-sound-null-safety" to the section Dart:Flutter Run Additional Args There is a thing whit a dependece that needs start whit flutter run --no-sound-null-safety so is better do it in that way.

 # slscreen